rktayal/multiclass_training_cnn/README.md

 <br />

 Categorical cross entropy serves our above requirements. <br />
+Input: two vectors usually one is ground truth vector and other is predicted vector from network. <br />
+Outputs: Real number (loss value) <br />
 Let's consider categorical cross-entropy function: <br />
 L(y, y´) = -∑ y * log(y´) (summation for all elements in vector, in our case 3) <br />
 where y is ground truth vector and y´ is predicted vector <br />